deephaven/benchmark/docs/heap/gc-heap.md

 - G1 (17G Xmx): 68 collections (52 young, 11 old, 5 full).
 GC consumes 7.4% of wall time with 4.0% in STW.
 Max STW is 292ms.
 27 evacuation failures but no concurrent mode failures — G1 handles the large live set reasonably at 17G.
 Avg heap before GC is 6.6GB, reclaiming ~600MB per collection.
 - Parallel (20G Xmx): 43 collections (23 ParallelOld, 20 ParallelScavenge).
 GC consumes 9.3% of wall time, all STW.
 Max STW is 1428ms.
 Needs the most heap (20G) and still has expensive full-heap compactions.
 - Shenandoah (18G Xmx): 316 concurrent collections but heap stays ~90% full (16.2GB/18GB), reclaiming only 114MB per collection.
-GC consumes 2.7% of wall time with 0.2% in STW, but has a single 1290ms STW spike from allocation failure.
+GC consumes 2.7% of wall time with 0.2% in STW but has a single 1290ms STW spike from allocation failure.
 Shenandoah is struggling to keep up with the live set.
 - ZGC (16G Xmx): 41 collections with 30% of wall time in concurrent GC.
 Near-zero STW, but 12 allocation stalls averaging 243ms (max 846ms) — the longest per-stall duration of any workload.
 The smallest heap (16G) leaves ZGC's concurrent collection barely ahead of allocation.

 ### Natural Join Results